bolyche/bolyche.github.io/_posts/2026-07-03-Monorepo-vs-Polyrepo.md

 My theory at present is that the reason some companies have absolutely stonking amounts of repos is either
 1. Because the company is big or
-2. Because somebody fucked up
+2. Because somebody messed up

 Now this is maybe a controversial opinion and polarising for a reason - That reason probably being because both approaches have big upsides and big downsides.